-- Manage Council's open spaces, including: - Maintain parklands, sporting ovals, and fire breaks - Implement the Pedestrian Bridge Replacement program, including: - Install lighting at the Olympic Park bridge - Construct improvement works for the bridge located across Darebin Creek at the rear of Willowbank Grove, Heidelberg (in partnership with neighbouring council) - Assess options for deck replacement on the Yallambie Road North and South bridges. - Maintain and improve equipment for sporting facilities, including: - Deliver the all seasons cricket pitch replacement program (synthetic sports pitches) - Install disc golf infrastructure at Warringal Parklands - Improve the tennis facilities at Bundoora, Rosanna and Eaglemont tennis clubs - Deliver Stage 2 of the Olympic Park Masterplan. - Commence delivery of the Stage I of the Ford Park Masterplan in partnership with the North East Link Authority. - Review the Rosanna Parklands masterplan through localised community consultation, including the consideration of amenities such as a BBQ, picnic table, and shelter.
+- Manage Council's open spaces, including: - Maintain parklands, sporting ovals, and fire breaks - Implement the Pedestrian Bridge Replacement program, including: - Install lighting at the Olympic Park bridge - Construct improvement works for the bridge located across Darebin Creek at the rear of Willowbank Grove, Heidelberg (in partnership with neighbouring council) - Improvements to George Court bridge in Greensborough to eliminate potential damage from flooding and enhance community safety. - Assess options for deck replacement on the Yallambie Road North and South bridges. - Maintain and improve equipment for sporting facilities, including: - Deliver the all seasons cricket pitch replacement program (synthetic sports pitches) - Deliver a 5-a-side soccer pitch at Malahang Reserve - Install disc golf infrastructure at Warringal Parklands - Improve the tennis facilities at Bundoora and Eaglemont tennis clubs - Deliver Stage 2 of the Olympic Park Masterplan.